Karma-vibhanga, Deeds and their Results

 On the right we see a large group of people have come and are giving drinks to what is quite possibly a monk or holy man who sits on a platform, but without the usual signs of wealth.

 To the left of the separating tree we see a wealthy man sit with two consorts on a throne while visitors and attendants stand and sit nearby.
 This is the result of his generosity.

 What is the deed that leads to much illness?
-It is said: Slapping, or giving a beating with open hands.
-Rejoicing in slapping.
-Speaking in praise of slapping.
-Being satisfied with slapping them.
+It is said: Giving a beating with a fist or slapping.
+Rejoicing in giving a beating with a fist or slapping.
+Speaking in praise of giving a beating with a fist or slapping.
+Being satisfied with giving a beating with a fist or slapping them.
 Annoying mother and father in body and mind.
 Similarly, afflicting the minds of others, such as virtuous ones who have gone forth.
 Being satisfied with the illnesses of enemies.
-Being dissatisfied with the slow development of the illnesses of enemies.
+Being dissatisfied with the recovery from illnesses of enemies.
 Giving what is not really medicine to those who are sick.
 Similarly, giving indigestible food to those who are sick.